 He will then discuss your goals for the procedure and ask about the any medical conditions that you may have that could possibly cause problems during or after the procedure.
 Some medical conditions that could that could cause problems are blood-clotting problems, uncontrolled high blood pressure, or if you have the tendency to develop large scars.
 Make sure that you tell your doctor if you have already had facial surgery, if you take any drugs or medications (including aspirin or other drugs that may affect clotting, or if you smoke.

 If you want to proceed with a forehead/brow lift, Dr. Weinstein will explain to you the surgical technique, the type of facility the procedure will be performed, the recommended type of anesthesia, and the costs and risks involved.
 Feel free to ask your doctor any questions that you may have.

-How can I prepare for forehead/brow lift surgery?
+How you can prepare for a forehead/brow lift surgery with Dr. Weinstein

 You will be given specific instructions on how to prepare for surgery, including guidance on eating, drinking, smoking, and what medications or vitamins to avoid.
 By following these instructions, the surgery and your recovery will be smoother.